vacu9708/Algorithm/Related to math/Find Pi/README.md

 ## Output
 ![Untitled](https://user-images.githubusercontent.com/67142421/149089208-e8d964c8-2e57-4e0e-9cab-a6155b45d721.png)

-Here we can see that Monte-carlo method is more ineffective than the way using integral when finding Pi
+Here we can see that Monte-Carlo method is more inefficient than the way using integral when finding Pi